oguimbal/jcool-docs/playground.md

 # API playground

 ?> Not familiar with GraphQL ?
 Don't worry, it's deadly simple, and we'll guide you through tutorials.
-But [you can learn more about it here](https://graphql.org/learn/)
+But [you can learn more about it here](/general/graphql.md) or [here](https://graphql.org/learn/)

 ```playground